Central Absentee Precinct (CAP)

 - Morning (a.m.) shift: 5:30 a.m. - 3 p.m.

 - Afternoon (pm) shift: 2:30 p.m. - until all ballots have been processed and counted and CAP is closed.
 (Return to top)

 Most tasks may be conducted while seated.

 The duties of CAP officers differ greatly from the duties of polling place election officers.
 New CAP officers must attend CAP-specific election training.
+All CAP officers must attend training in presidential election years and whenever there are changes to our equipment and/or procedures.
 Training classes last approximately 2.5 hours, and will be conducted in room 315C, at the Fairfax County Government Center.